 This particular reason is why many bean bag brands label their products with warnings stating that kids under a certain age should not sleep on bean bags.
 As a parent, you should heed that warning.
 While your kids might love playing on the soft, squishy bean bag chair, it is not worth risking their safety.

-The toddler could also suffer suffocation if the bean bag is not filled properly, leaving the toddler with inadequate support to the head and neck.
+The toddler could also suffer suffocation if the bean bag is not filled correctly, leaving the toddler with inadequate support to the head and neck.
 As scary as it might sound, there could be cases of children crawling underneath a beanbag chair.
 This could end badly if they stay there for way too long or if someone else sits on the bean bag.

 After unzipping or, in some cases, tearing or poking a bean bag, a child could make the costly and unknowing mistake of inhaling the beads inside the bean bag.
 While this has not been noted as a leading hazardous possibility with bean bags, inhaling the chemicals and dust from the polystyrene beads can lead to irritation, coughing, nausea, headaches, and dizziness.